WHY BROWN MED-PEDS?

 Residents are the primary physicians for their patient panel at our continuity site, the Medicine-Pediatrics Primary Care Center.
 Our site has served the Providence community for over 20 years caring for children, adults, and families.
 It serves as a NCQA-Level III Patient-Centered Medical Home for our patients.

 We emphasize individual development, supporting residents in identifying and furthering their passions.
-Certificate tracks offered include Global Health, Research, Clinician Educator, and Women’s Health.
+Certificate tracks offered include Global Health, International Child Health, Clinician Educator, Women’s Health, Research, and Arts & Medicine.

 Residents and faculty are critical to shaping the program, and are recruited to teaching and leadership roles in the hospitals, medical school, local, and national organizations.
 Check out the Resident, Faculty, and Alumni pages to see the full breadth of Med-Peds potential realized!